solidexpert-ltd/ngx-rehydrate/.github/SETUP_SUMMARY.md

 **What it does**:
 1. Checks out code
-2. Sets up Node.js 20
+2. Sets up Node.js 20 with npm registry
-3. Installs dependencies
+3. Installs ng-packagr and dependencies
 4. Optionally updates version
-5. Builds library in production mode
+5. Builds library using ng-packagr
-6. Verifies build output
+6. Verifies build output in `dist/`
-7. Publishes to npm
+7. Publishes to npm from `dist/`
 8. Creates publish summary

 **Required Secret**: `NPM_TOKEN`